 - Complaints, questions, comments, and access requests are welcomed and should be addressed to the data controller Tina Rose, in the first instance.

 - For clients under the age of 18 we can discuss if online or telephone sessions are suitable.
 Alternatively, I can offer face to face sessions or help with referral to other agencies providing online work, which is specifically directed to a younger age group.

-- Counselling appointments are booked in advance and will last for 50 minutes.
+- Counselling appointments are booked in advance and will last up to 50 minutes.
 Clients are expected to be punctual for sessions.

-- Supervision sessions are booked in advance and will last for 90 minutes.
+- Supervision sessions are booked in advance and will last up to 90 minutes.
 Supervisees are expected to be punctual for sessions.

 - If you need to cancel a session, then at least 24 hours’ notice must be given.
 Cancellations and missed appointments within this time incur a charge of 50%.